-A bootstrap repository contains required packages for registering Salt or traditional clients during bootstrapping, as well as packages for installing Salt on clients.
+A bootstrap repository contains required packages for registering clients during bootstrapping.
 When products are synchronized, bootstrap repositories are automatically created and regenerated on the Uyuni Server.

 2.2.1.
 Prepare to Create a Bootstrap Repository

 When you select a product for synchronization, the bootstrap repository is automatically created as soon as all mandatory channels are fully mirrored.